 As for October 2019, I need to get more serious about moving.
 I cannot see myself commuting for 80 minutes per day.
 So much wasted time!
 Plus, rush-hour traffic is likely to make it even worse.
 Finding a new place will be my absolute priority even if it means I have to cut back on blogging and matched betting.

-On a different note, I would also like to restart baking.
+On a different note, I would also like to start baking.
 I think Vegan Ginger Cake would be a good starting point.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.